March Madness bracket betting: No. 1 seed Kansas has to navigate a tough West region

 Favorite

-UCLA (+300): Kansas, the defending champs who led the nation with 17 Quad 1 wins, is not the favorite to make the final four out of the West region.
+UCLA (+300): Kansas, the defending champs who led the nation with 17 Quad 1 wins, is not the favorite to make the Final Four out of the West region.
 UCLA had a great argument for a No. 1 seed after dominating the Pac-12 in the regular season.
-The question with UCLA is how injuries to Jaylen Clark (out for the season with a torn Achilles) and Adem Bona (missed the Pac-12 championship game with a shoulder injury) will affect their ceiling.
+The question with UCLA is how injuries to Jaylen Clark (out for the season with a torn Achilles) and Adem Bona (missed the Pac-12 championship game with a shoulder injury) will affect the Bruins' ceiling.
 There's plenty of competition in the region.

 Value plays